 - Percentage of technology assets in use after depreciation schedule

 - The percentage of cost reduction associated with adopting enterprise-wide standards

 - Cost savings through reuse of software components and standardized purchase agreements

-- Total cost savings to investment as result of EA
+- Total cost savings to investment as a result of EA

-- Total cost avoidance to investment as result of EA
+- Total cost avoidance to investment as a result of EA